Tune the CTS

 grant-set scheme is backwards-compatible with existing entries stored in the CTS store.

 Therefore, any access or refresh token issued before configuring the

 grant-set scheme is still valid.

-Users will not notice any change in the tokens they receive, and there is no change to the OAuth 2.0 endpoints.
+Users do not notice any change in the tokens they receive.
+There is no change to the OAuth 2.0 endpoints.

 To enable the